Brian Moser: Che Guevara photographs and film

-In October 1967, when the body of the Che Guevara was brought out of the Bolivian jungle lashed to a helicopter, Moser was the first photographer on hand in Vallegrande to take pictures of Latin America’s most famous revolutionary leader.
+In October 1967, when the body of the Che Guevara was brought out of the Bolivian jungle lashed to a helicopter, Moser was the first photographer on hand in Vallegrande to take pictures of Latin America's most famous revolutionary leader.
 At the time, he was in Bolivia preparing to make a film about Guevara who was operating there, in the hope of spreading the Cuban Revolution to mainland Latin America.

 When given the news in Santa Cruz de la Sierra that Guevara and his guerrillas were surrounded in the Bolivian jungle, Moser cabled Granada Television in Manchester and asked for a film crew to be sent over urgently.
-He then received a tip-off from a US marine that Guevara had been “shot and captured”, and he hired a Jeep to drive 200km through the night to Vallegrande, a small colonial town in the foothills of the Andes at the centre of counter-guerrilla operations.
+He then received a tip-off from a US marine that Guevara had been "shot and captured", and he hired a Jeep to drive 200 km through the night to Vallegrande, a small colonial town in the foothills of the Andes at the centre of counter-guerrilla operations.

-Guevara’s body was flown out of the jungle and held in the village of La Higuera.
+Guevara's body was flown out of the jungle and held in the village of La Higuera.
 Eventually, it arrived in Vallegrande, strapped to the stretcher on the rail of a helicopter, and was put on show by the Bolivian military in a hospital laundry hut.
-Still with no crew, Moser used his still camera to shoot the first photographs of Guevara taken after the revolutionary’s death.
+Still with no crew, Moser used his still camera to shoot the first photographs of Guevara taken after the revolutionary's death.
 The chilling images contrasted with those presented to the world by the Bolivian authorities the following day, after Guevara was cleaned up to look like a saintly figure of legend.

-As the Guardian journalist Richard Gott who accompanied Moser on the trip to Vallegrande said, “Moser had a tape recorder with him, and he had the wit to describe and record what he saw in front of him: the body of the dead guerrilla leader stretched out in the laundry hut, the crowd of peasants and military officers, and the nursing nuns from the hospital.
-His hoarse and excited commentary, coupled with his still photos, formed the dramatic introduction to the film he made a few weeks later.”
-The subsequent World in Action film, The End of a Revolution? reported that contrary to the Bolivian authorities’ claim that Guevara had died of his wounds after being “shot and captured”, he had actually been killed 24 hours after he was apprehended.
+As The Guardian journalist Richard Gott who accompanied Moser on the trip to Vallegrande said, "Moser had a tape recorder with him, and he had the wit to describe and record what he saw in front of him: the body of the dead guerrilla leader stretched out in the laundry hut, the crowd of peasants and military officers, and the nursing nuns from the hospital.
+His hoarse and excited commentary, coupled with his still photos, formed the dramatic introduction to the film he made a few weeks later".
+The subsequent World in Action film, The End of a Revolution? reported that contrary to the Bolivian authorities' claim that Guevara had died of his wounds after being "shot and captured", he had actually been killed 24 hours after he was apprehended.